 Mission and strategy

-- Leading and advocacy: We provide leadership to the botanic gardens sector, promoting the role of botanic gardens to policymakers and funders in delivering the Global Strategy for Plant Conservation.
+- Leading and advocacy.
+We provide leadership for the botanic garden sector, promoting the role of botanic gardens to policymakers and funders in delivering the Global Strategy for Plant Conservation.

 - Leading innovative and strategic projects achieving outcomes in plant conservation policy, practice and education.
-BGCI leads projects and networks delivering Global Strategy for Plant Conservation targets in red listing (Target 2), seed conservation (Targets 8 & 9), ecological restoration (Targets 4 & 8), plant health and biosecurity (Target 10), ecosystem services and livelihoods (Targets 12 & 13) and education (Targets 14-16).
+BGCI leads projects and networks delivering Global Strategy for Plant Conservation targets in red listing (Target 2), seed conservation (Targets 8 & 9), ecological restoration (Targets 4 & 8), plant health and biosecurity (Target 10), ecosystem services and livelihoods (Targets 12 & 13) and education (Target 14).

-- Building plant conservation capacity in botanic gardens and broader society: We build technical capacity in the botanic garden sector and beyond by acting as a knowledge hub and a clearing house for best practice, training, resources and expertise.
+- Co-ordinating efforts and building plant conservation capacity in botanic gardens and broader society.
+We build technical capacity in the botanic garden sector and beyond by acting as a knowledge hub and a clearing house for best practice, training, resources and expertise (Targets 3 and 15).

-- Providing funding: We mobilise funding to deliver plant conservation projects and outcomes in the botanic gardens sector and wider society.
+- Providing funding.
+We mobilise funding to deliver plant conservation projects and outcomes in the botanic garden community and wider society.

 Our vision is a world in which plant diversity is valued, secure and supporting all life.
 To create this world our mission is: